moorepants/BicycleParameters/README.md

 Installation
 ------------
-For now simpy clone the the source code with git or download the tarball from github.
+For now simply clone the source code with git or download the tarball from github.
 Make sure you have the dependencies installed.

 Set up your subdirectories like this: